Donald Crisp: Return to acting

 With the advent of "talkies", Crisp abandoned directing and devoted himself entirely to acting after 1930.
 He became a much sought-after character actor.
 Throughout the 1930s and 1940s, he appeared in a wide range of roles alongside some of the era's biggest stars, including Katharine Hepburn in The Little Minister (1934) and A Woman Rebels (1936), Charles Laughton and Clark Gable in Mutiny on the Bounty (1935), Bette Davis and Henry Fonda in That Certain Woman (1937) and Jezebel (1938), Laurence Olivier in Wuthering Heights (1939), Errol Flynn in The Charge of the Light Brigade (1936), The Private Lives of Elizabeth and Essex (1939), and The Sea Hawk (1940) and Gregory Peck in The Valley of Decision (1945).

-A versatile supporting actor, Crisp could be equally good in lovable or sinister roles.
-During the same period he was playing loving father figures or charming old codgers in classic films like National Velvet and Lassie Come Home, he also turned in a well-received performance as Commander Beach, the tormented presumptive grandfather in Lewis Allen's The Uninvited (1944).
-Undoubtedly, however, Crisp's most memorable role was as the taciturn but loving father in How Green Was My Valley (1941) directed by John Ford.
+A versatile supporting actor, Crisp played in lovable or sinister roles.
+During the same period he was playing father figures or old codgers in classic films like National Velvet and Lassie Come Home, he also turned in a well-received performance as Commander Beach, the tormented presumptive grandfather in Lewis Allen's The Uninvited (1944).
+Crisp's most notable role was as the taciturn but loving father in How Green Was My Valley (1941) directed by John Ford.
 The film received ten Oscar nominations, winning five, including Best Picture, with Crisp winning the Oscar for Best Supporting Actor in 1942.

 Hollywood power broker

-Crisp was an active and important liaison between the film industry and outside business interests.
-His extensive experience in business, the military and entertainment, including being a production and studio executive, lent itself well to this task.
-He became a highly valued adviser whose clear-headed forward thinking proved invaluable to the Bank of America, which was one of the leading sources of working capital for the film industry for many years (an industry whose lifeblood was loans).
+Crisp was an active liaison between the film industry and outside business interests.
+His experience in business, the military and entertainment, including being a production and studio executive, lent itself to this task.
+He became an adviser for Bank of America, which was one of the leading sources of working capital for the film industry for many years (an industry which relied heavily on loans).
 Crisp served on the bank's advisory board for several decades, including a stint as its chairman.
-In this role, he had the ear of its board of directors, and many of the films eventually financed by the bank during the 1930s and 1940s got their most important approval from Crisp.
+Many of the films eventually financed by the bank during the 1930s and 1940s got their highest approval from Crisp.